 As most bloggers and website owners know, the About page is the most frequently visited page on any website, besides your home page.
-For this reason, it’s important for us website owners to give extra special attention to our about pages, to help our visitors get to know us better and see how we can be of help to them.
+Learning how to write an about page is crucial.
+As a website owner, you should give extra special attention to your about pages, to help your visitors get to know you better and see how you can be of help to them.

-How do we write an effective about page?
+How do you write an about page on your website or blog?
 Here are some tips I’ve discovered over the years!

 All content creation, especially for a website, involves knowing just who you are writing to.
 This can be a bit tricky when you are starting out.
 Before you have regular readers, the answer usually is, “Whoever will read my stuff!”
 However, you’ll get more readers, and happier readers, if you gear your writing to a specific audience.